-- 13.1 In general, we will discuss any safeguarding concerns with parents/carers where appropriate before making a referral to any other agencies and will seek their consent to make a referral. - 13.2 Parents/carers will be informed about our Safeguarding Policy through the college prospectus and website.
+13.1 In general, we will discuss any safeguarding concerns with parents/carers where appropriate before making a referral to any other agencies and will seek their consent to make a referral.

+13.2 Parents/carers will be informed about our Safeguarding Policy through the parent/carer handbook, social media and website.

-14 Multi-Agency Work
+14. Multi-Agency Work

 14.1 We work in partnership with other agencies in the best interests of the students.
-Where a student is subject to an Inter-Agency Child Protection Plan, the college will contribute to the preparation and implementation and review of the plan as appropriate.
+Where a student is subject to an inter-agency child protection plan, the college will contribute to the preparation and implementation and review the plan as appropriate.

-15 Our Role in Supporting Students
+15. Our Role in Supporting Students